chrismhodgson/nextjs-pfrac/data/_articles/2022-07-10-development-requests.md

 Amble's Revenge should be first on the list of race in the menu bar

-Need instructions for how to use Google calendar on own calendar.
-Chris to add a page for instructions.

 Add favicon for site, same as results pages.

 ### TBC